 3 Credits.
 Study of the principles of law governing interests in real estate including acquisition, encumbrance, transfer rights and obligations of parties, and state and federal regulations thereof.
 This course is approved as a prerequisite for licensure examination as a salesperson by the West Virginia Real Estate Commission.

 FN 251 - Consumer Lending.

 3 Credits.
-This course provides an overview of consumer credit and an in-depth look at consumer credit products and services, the consumer lending process and consumer credit administration.
-(PR: FN 151)
+This course provides an overview of consumer credit and an in-depth look at consumer credit products and services, the

 FN 252 - Law and Banking.